Charles Mohun, 4th Baron Mohun of Okehampton: Life

-Mohun joined the army shortly after his acquittal.
+Mohun joined the English Army shortly after his acquittal.
 There he served under Charles Gerard, 2nd Earl of Macclesfield, the uncle of his former wife, and briefly served in France.
 In 1697 the Lords again tried Mohun for the murder of Richard Coote following a duel on Leicester Square.
 Mohun was again acquitted, although his friend Edward Rich, 6th Earl of Warwick was found guilty of manslaughter.
 After this incident, Mohun took his seat in the House of Lords.
 In 1701 he accompanied the Earl of Macclesfield on a diplomatic mission to Hanover.
 Following the death of Macclesfield later in the year, Mohun was left most of his estate.
 He spent over a decade defending his inheritance from rival claimants, most famously from James Douglas, 4th Duke of Hamilton.

 In 1707, he became a member of the Kit-Cat Club, the pre-eminent Whig political and literary association of the period.
 Also in 1707, Mohun began building his new country house, Gawsworth New Hall.
 In 1712, two years after Mohun's Whig party had been heavily defeated in an election, the Duke of Hamilton gained the post of special envoy to Paris.
 Also at this time, Mohun's legal dispute with Hamilton over his inheritance of the Macclesfield estate was going badly.
 Shortly before Hamilton's scheduled departure for France, Mohun challenged him to a duel which was fought on 15 November in Hyde Park.

 Many of Hamilton's supporters believed (on the report of Hamilton's second) that the Duke had been killed after slaying Mohun by Mohun's second, General George MacCartney.
 The only satisfactory evidence was that the principals had mortally wounded each other, both dying at the scene.
 Macartney fled and was charged, but acquitted by his peers on his return from France, and the conclusion was that Mohun had wounded Hamilton mortally before dying.